ritish-coder-25/The-Bottomless-Bowl-Grocery-App/README.md

 README FILE FOR APP-DEV-2-PROJECT – BOTTOMLESS BOWL GROCERY APP

 The Bottomless Bowl is a web application to shop for various products under various household categories.
-It is a part of the Modern App Development 1 course project.
+It is a part of the Zummit Infolabs Internship.

 HOW TO RUN THE APP FROM CODE –